MSRConnections/Azure-training-course/Content/Storage/StorageHOL (Azure CLI).md

 	> The default demployment model, **Classic**, creates a "classic" storage account that doesn't fall under the purview of the [Azure Resource Manager](https://azure.microsoft.com/en-us/documentation/articles/resource-group-overview/).
 Specifying **Resource Manager** as the deployment model provides you with more flexibility later on by ensuring that the account is explicitly added to a resource group, and it makes the storage account a first-class citizen in the Azure environment.
 For more information, see [Understanding Resource Manager deployment and classic deployment](https://azure.microsoft.com/en-us/documentation/articles/resource-manager-deployment-model/).

 	> Resource groups are a relatively recent addition to Azure and are a powerful construct for grouping resources such as storage accounts, databases, and virtual machines together so that they can be managed as a group.
 Imagine that you created a complex application consisting of multiple storage accounts, a cluster of VMs, a SQL database, and perhaps a Stream Analytics solution and a pair of event hubs.
 Now you want to create a new instance of the application using a different account.
 By assembling all these resources into a resource group, you can take advantage of [Azure deployment templates](https://azure.microsoft.com/en-us/documentation/articles/arm-template-deployment/) to script the creation of the entire application.
 In addition, you can use role-based security to restrict access to resources in a resource group, and you can delete the application — and all the resources that comprise it — by deleting the resource group.
-You will take advantage of resource groups and deployment templates in subsequent labs.
+You will learn more about resource groups and deployment templates in subsequent labs.

 1. Enter a name for the new storage account in **Name** field.
 The name is important, because it forms one part of the URL through which storage items created under this account will be accessed.
 Storage account names can be 3 to 24 characters in length and can only contain numbers and lowercase letters.
 In addition, the name you enter must be unique within Azure; if someone else has chosen the same name, you'll be notified that the name isn't available.